When a loved one is diagnosed with Alzheimer’s, understanding the legal aspects of their care can be empowering.

 Finally, court-appointed fiduciaries may be an option.
 In this case, a court appoints someone to manage the individual’s financial or healthcare decisions if no other arrangements were made.
 This is often a last resort when other legal tools, like a POA or trust, are unavailable.

-At Dogwood Forest of Acworth, we understand the unique challenges that families face when caring for a loved one with Alzheimer’s.
+At Dogwood Forest of Grayson, we understand the unique challenges that families face when caring for a loved one with Alzheimer’s.
 Our memory care services provide compassionate, expert care tailored to each resident’s needs, helping to maintain dignity and quality of life.
 We focus on creating a positive and engaging environment, supporting cognitive and emotional well-being.